willfaught/willfaught.github.io/content/blog/2013-03-04-open-and-shut.md

 John Gruber:

 >Where others offer choices, Apple makes decisions.
-What some of us appreciate is what so rankles the others — that those decisions have so often and consistently been right.
+What some of us appreciate is what so rankles the others &mdash; that those decisions have so often and consistently been right.